-(i) The attendants were task orientated and paid less attention to important issues like cross infection and contamination.
+- (i) The attendants were task orientated and paid less attention to important issues like cross infection and contamination.
 They resisted change through ignorance and our main objective in implementing Best Practice was to fight against infection.
-Close supervision and further training were consistently required to bring 100% compliance to established protocols of the Unit.

-(ii) The Ambulance drivers gave a hard time to patients and our team members.
+Close supervision and further training were consistently required to bring 100% compliance to established protocols of the Unit. - (ii) The Ambulance drivers gave a hard time to lying patients and our team members.
 They turned up to the Unit half an hour to one hour late after their log books had been signed by the Transport Officer.
-The ambulances provide services to those Page 22 of 31 patients who could not walk due to certain diseased conditions.
-The drivers did not comply to their job allocations and patients along with their relatives suffered from such irresponsible behaviours.
-This was a threat to Best Practice and the matter was reported to the Head Quarter and months later the Global Position System (GPS) was installed in all Ambulances and 15 seated vans to observe the movements of the drivers and to foster compliance.
+The ambulances provide services to those patients who could not walk due to certain diseased conditions.
+The drivers were never punctual and this caused frustration among patients and their relatives.
+This was a real threat to Best Practice and the matter was reported to the Head Quarters through the Regional Health Director and now a new Ambulance has been attached to the Unit.